From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: Discussion

 \section{Discussion}

 In this paper we discuss the appearance of induced representation in port-based teleportation protocols, focusing on its deterministic version.
 First, we define the concept of partially reduced irreducible representation for an arbitrary group $G$ and its subgroup $H$ and discuss the most important properties of the introduced concept.
 This part is presented on the most possible abstract level, i.e. we do not restrict ourselves to a specific choice of the group $G$.
-Afterwards, we choose $G$ to be a symmetric group $S(n)$ with subgroup $H=S(n-1)$ - groups naturally appearing in all variants of the PBT.
-This restriction allows us to show the relation between basic objects for representation theory for symmetric group, so-called Jucys-Murphy elements, and PBT operator.
+Afterward, we choose $G$ to be a symmetric group $S(n)$ with subgroup $H=S(n-1)$ - groups naturally appearing in all variants of the PBT.
+This restriction allows us to show the relation between basic objects for representation theory for the symmetric group, so-called Jucys-Murphy elements, and the PBT operator $\rho$.
 In particular, we prove a linear connection between the spectra of these two objects, presenting two different expressions.
-Evaluated spectra, in fact, are crucial in determining entanglement fidelity in deterministic PBT scheme.
-At the end, we present matrix proof of the famous Frobenius reciprocity theorem for characters.
+Spectra of the JM element $J_{n-1}$ and $n-$particle PBT operator are related by a simple shift by factor $d$.
+In particular, we give new expression for the eigenvalues of the Jucys-Murphy elements based on the irreducible character of the symmetric group, and new orthogonality relations exploiting the concept of PRIRS.
+In the special case, when one considers the natural representation of Jucys-Murphy elements in dimension 2, we present fully analytical expressions for the mentioned spectrum.
+Evaluated spectra are crucial in determining entanglement fidelity in deterministic PBT schemes.
+At the end, we present a matrix proof of the famous Frobenius reciprocity theorem for characters, and we give the explicit construction of the unitary matrix that realizes the reduction of the natural basis of induced representation to the reduced one.